 The descriptive statistics reveal key insights about the variables.

-Emissions and Efflueent Disclosure (EED) has a mean of 52,110, with substantial variability (SD = 22,717) and a left-skewed distribution (skewness = -1.40).
+Emissions and Effluent Disclosure (EED) has a mean of 52,110, with substantial variability (SD = 22,717) and a left-skewed distribution (skewness = -1.40).
 This shows a high mean with left skewness, indicating that while many companies report moderate emissions and effluents, a few report significantly lower figures, reflecting varying commitments to sustainability.

 Waste Management Disclosure (WMD) has a mean of 0.245 and shows moderate variation (SD = 0.105), with a nearly normal distribution.
 This demonstrates moderate reporting consistency, with a mean of 0.245.